josephmachado/docker_for_data_engineers/README.md

 ## Running on GitHub codespaces

-**Important**❗ Make sure you shut down your codespace instance, they can cost money !(pricing ref](https://github.com/features/codespaces)
+**Important**❗ Make sure you shut down your codespace instance, they can cost money [pricing ref](https://github.com/features/codespaces)

 You can run our data infra in a GitHub Codespace container as shown below.